sergeicu/sundai-global/Constitution.md

 Sundai is born out of MIT and Harvard.

 ### Our Mission
+Push the envelope of what is possible to do with AI in a day.

 1. **Grow the Best Hackers**
    learn to build fast with AI
 2. **Build things that matter**